 - 4.3 The section below updates the analysis of affordable need by linking to the various projections described in the previous chapter.
-The HNSG report provides a detailed methodology for affordable housing need with the estimates being split between a need for rented affordable housing (mainly social and affordable rents) and affordable home ownership (which might now include First Homes). - 4.4 Much of the affordable needs assessment is not impacted by using updated projections.
-This is because it is only the number of newly forming households that will change within the modelling (current needs and estimates of existing households falling into need will remain the same). - 4.5 It should however be noted that, over time, it is possible that estimates for groups other than newly-forming households could change as a result of different levels of house building (as indeed could estimates of re-let supply if affordable housing delivery were to increase).
-At this point it is, however, unclear what impact additional homes might have. - 4.6 Even the analysis of newly forming households is slightly complicated by using the Standard Method and the higher projections.
+The HNSG report provides a detailed methodology for affordable housing need with the estimates being split between a need for rented affordable housing (mainly social and affordable rents) and affordable home ownership (which might now include First Homes). - 4.4 Large parts of the assessment of affordable housing need is not impacted by using updated projections.
+This is because it is only the number of newly forming households that will change within the modelling (current needs and estimates of existing households falling into need will remain the same). - 4.5 However, it should be noted that, over time, it is possible that estimates for groups other than newly-forming households could change as a result of different levels of house building (as indeed could estimates of re-let supply if affordable housing delivery were to increase).
+That said, at this point it is unclear what impact additional homes might have. - 4.6 Even the analysis of newly forming households is slightly complicated by using the Standard Method and the higher projections.
 This is because part of the modelling works on the basis that higher housing delivery will provide opportunities for younger households to form (by improving affordability).
-Taking rates of newly forming households direct from the projections would, therefore, arguably show too many households in need.
+Taking